lammps/lammps/doc/src/atom_style.rst

 except for round-off and precision issues.

-Note that other acceleration packages in LAMMPS, specifically the GPU, USER-INTEL, USER-OMP, and OPT packages do not use accelerated atom styles.
+Note that other acceleration packages in LAMMPS, specifically the GPU, INTEL, OPENMP, and OPT packages do not use accelerated atom styles.

 The accelerated styles are part of the KOKKOS package.
 They are only enabled if LAMMPS was built with those packages.
 See the :doc:`Build package <Build_package>` doc page for more info.

-You can specify the accelerated styles explicitly in your input script by including their suffix, or you can use the :doc:`-suffix command-line switch <Run_options>` when you invoke LAMMPS, or you can use the
-:doc:`suffix <suffix>` command in your input script.
+You can specify the accelerated styles explicitly in your input script by including their suffix, or you can use the :doc:`-suffix command-line switch <Run_options>` when you invoke LAMMPS, or you can use the :doc:`suffix <suffix>` command in your input script.

 See the :doc:`Speed packages <Speed_packages>` doc page for more